Sonoran-Software/Sonoran-Radio-Docs/tutorials/script-usage.md

 ## Integrating With Sonoran CAD

 Usage of the Sonoran CAD integrations requires the sonrad plugin for the Sonoran CAD.
 You can download and install that plugin [here](https://github.com/Sonoran-Software/sonoran_sonrad).

-Learn more about the Sonoran CAD radio plugin [here](https://info.sonorancad.com/integration-plugins/integration-plugins/available-plugins/sonoran-radio-sonrad).
+Or, learn more about the Sonoran CAD radio plugin [here](https://info.sonorancad.com/integration-plugins/integration-plugins/available-plugins/sonoran-radio-sonrad).

 ### Sonoran CAD Panic Button
 To activate your panic from your radio, you can use the button on the top of your radio.
 This button can also be pressed by a keybind that you can set in your FiveM Keybinds.